Cosmetics: Ingredients

 A variety of organic compounds and inorganic compounds comprise typical cosmetics.
 Typical organic compounds are modified natural oils and fats, as well as a variety of petrochemically derived agents.
 Inorganic compounds are processed minerals such as iron oxides, talc, and zinc oxide.
 The oxides of zinc and iron are classified as pigments, i.e., colorants that have no solubility in solvents.
 Cosmetic companies have become more transparent in the ingredients of their products because consumers are interested in the formula of their products.
 The rise of "clean cosmetics" movement has led to more examination of ingredients in cosmetics from consumers.
 As a result of concerns about potential health risks associated with certain ingredients found in cosmetics, many brands have begun to formulate new products without these ingredients.
 This had started to lead to a new movement of "clean cosmetics."
 Studies have shown that women of color are disproportionally exposed to harmful ingredients in cosmetics because certain beauty products are marketed towards women of color, and these products with harmful ingredients tend to be used more often in their community.

+Ingredient labelling

+In the European Union, the United States, and several other jurisdictions, cosmetic ingredients must be declared on product packaging using standardized ingredient names, primarily based on the [International Nomenclature of Cosmetic Ingredients] (INCI).
+Under both EU and US regulations, ingredients are listed in descending order of weight at the time of addition.
+Ingredients present at concentrations of less than 1% may be listed in any order after those present at or above 1%, and color additives may be listed in any order after other ingredients.

+Because of these rules, the order of ingredients indicates relative concentration only for substances above the 1% threshold; below this level, the sequence does not reflect relative amounts.
+Furthermore, the presence of an ingredient in a cosmetic formulation does not indicate its exact concentration or whether it is present at an efficacious level.

+Fragrance and aromatic mixtures are often declared collectively rather than by listing individual components.
+In the United States, fragrance ingredients may generally be designated collectively as "fragrance".
+In the European Union, they may be declared collectively as "parfum", but specified fragrance allergens must be identified individually if their concentration exceeds 0.001% in leave-on products or 0.01% in rinse-off products.
+The list of individual allergens requiring declaration was expanded by Commission Regulation (EU) 2023/1545, with transition deadlines taking effect for new products placed on the EU market from 31 July 2026 and for all products on the market from 31 July 2028.